-Although grid connection requirements exist, uncertainties around grid access conditions may remain, particularly for new types of energy generation capacity like hydrogen and renewable gases, depending on the level of national experimentation.
-Grid access is a significant factor for integrating hydrogen and renewable gases into the energy market, and in determining the viability - including commercial - of new energy projects.
+3.2.4 Evolutive regime for access to gas grid based on common minimum rules Access to the gas grid commercial - of new energy projects.
 To reduce this uncertainty, specific legislative measures have been introduced, specifically priority or guaranteed access and dispatch.
 Priority access to the grid provides assurance to connected energy generators that they will be able to sell and transmit their energy when the source is available.
 Guaranteed access ensures that all energy that is already sold (because integrated into the sport market) obtains access to the grid.
 Those two measures must therefore be seen as counterparts.
 They have already been used in the context of the Renewable Energy Directive 2009/28/EC (now repealed) for enabling the integration of electricity generation from renewable energy sources into the internal energy market.